fcecin/cth/drivers/doh-hotstart/README.md

 `start` will start one new instance under a new `/local/doh-hotstart/<p2p-port-number>` and return that p2p port value to the caller.
 It takes the desired DoH target (e.g. 'hg3') as a command-line argument.

-`stop` takes as argument the p2p port number of the instance to stop.
+`stopinstance` takes as argument the p2p port number of the instance to stop (`--port <num>`).
 It does not erase the data directory.

-`clear` takes as argument the p2p port number of the instance to clear.
-This will call `stop` to ensure the instance is stopped, and then clear its data directory.
+`clearinstance` takes as argument the p2p port number of the instance to clear (`--port <num>`).
+This will call `stopinstance` to ensure the instance is stopped, and then clear its data directory.

+`stop` will stop all instances.

+`clear` will clear all instances.

 `nuke` will forcibly destroy ALL `doh-hotstart` instances in the system and erase all data in `/local/doh-hotstart/`.